Welcome to today's edition of the Rush 24-7 podcast.

 Big whoop.

-Think they care.
+Think they care?

 So I have no doubt that Catherine Anaya was telling the truth.

-Well, now the UK Daily Mail, a headline, my mistake and I own up to it.
+Well, now, the UK Daily Mail, a headline, my mistake, and I own up to it.

-Phoenix Reporter reverses course, says Jay Carney doesn't get daily briefing questions in advance.
+Phoenix reporter reverses course says Jay Carney doesn't get daily briefing questions in advance.

-The Phoenix reporter, the center of a quick drying controversy, admitted she got the whole thing wrong.
+The Phoenix reporter, the center of a quick-drying controversy, admitted she got the whole thing wrong.

-Phoenix news anchor Catherine Anaya reported that in an off-the-record meeting, Carney had told a handful of local TV reporters, the White House correspondents tell him before briefings what they're going to be asking.
+Phoenix news anchor Catherine Anaya reported that in an off-the-record meeting, Carney had told a handful of local TV reporters, the White House correspondents, tell him before briefings what they're going to be asking.

-Fresh off a Washington to Phoenix flight, when she got back home, she walked parts of her story back in an email to the Daily Mail online in the UK.
+But by mid-afternoon, just shortly after I predicted it would happen, Fresh off a Washington to Phoenix flight, when she got back home, she walked parts of her story back in an email to the Daily Mail online in the UK.

-As a local journalist, I had no issue providing my proposed question in advance, she told the Daily Mail online, is I wanted to make sure it was an appropriate question for a national briefing.
+As a local journalist, I had no issue providing my proposed question in advance, she told the Daily Mail online, as I wanted to make sure it was an appropriate question for a national briefing.

 I wanted to make sure my question was appropriate.